melaniedavila/cellranger-aws-pipeline/docs/The_Docker_Image.md

 #### Other versions

 If you need to build an image for some other combination of versions, you can do that.
 For example, you want to build an image for cellranger version `3.0.2` and bcl2fastq `2.20.0`, you can run `CELLRANGER_VERSION=3.0.2 BCL2FASTQ_VERSION=2.20.0 make`.

 ### Pushing Docker images to ECR

 We push our Docker images to our AWS ECR registry.
-As a one-time step, you'll need AWS credentials.
+You'll need AWS credentials; these credentials are good for about one day, so you don't need to refresh your credentials before every push.

 1. If you're not authenticated with ECR, run `eval $(aws ecr get-login --no-include-email)` at the command line.